NikolayVoronchuk/cellares/README.md

 Configuration services needed to be added to successfully set apps to run for different modes.
 Unfortunately need a bit more time to write good solution for it.
 Right now I have couple hardcoded values (for API addresses).
 Also i would add tests for each component (UI/API/SIM).
 Started to add them but figured i would not be able to finish and focused more on stable functionality.
 But strongly believe that testing should be added.
+Also i didn't provided documentation for API functions.
+With a bit more time Swagger documentation could be added with examples.

 ##
 If i missed something please let me know.
 I will be glad to provide explanations or fixes.